Additions to the formula lists in "Hypergeometric orthogonal polynomials and their $q$-analogues" by Koekoek, Lesky and Swarttouw

 \subsection{9.4 Continuous Hahn}

-\paragraph{Orthogonality relation and symmetry} The orthogonality relation (9.4.2) holds under the more general assumption that $\Re(a,b,c,d)>0$ and $(c,d)=(\overline a,\overline b)$ or $(\overline b,\overline a)$.\\ Thus, under these assumptions, the continuous Hahn polynomial $p_n(x;a,b,c,d)$ is symmetric in $a,b$ and in $c,d$.
+\paragraph{Orthogonality relation and parameter symmetry} The orthogonality relation (9.4.2) holds under the more general assumption that $\Re(a,b,c,d)>0$ and $(c,d)=(\overline a,\overline b)$ or $(\overline b,\overline a)$.\\ Thus, under these assumptions, the continuous Hahn polynomial $p_n(x;a,b,c,d)$ is symmetric in $a,b$ and in $c,d$.
 This follows from the orthogonality relation (9.4.2) together with the value of its coefficient of $x^n$ given in (9.4.4b).\\ As a consequence, it is sufficient to give generating function (9.4.11).
-Then the generating function (9.4.12) will follow by symmetry in the parameters. \paragraph{Uniqueness of orthogonality measure} The coefficient of $p_{n-1}(x)$ in (9.4.4) behaves as $O(n^2)$ as $n\to\iy$.
-Hence \eqref{93} holds, by which the orthogonality measure is unique.
+Then the generating function (9.4.12) will follow by symmetry in the parameters. \paragraph{Symmetry}